maricdev/InvoicingSoftware/README.md

 # InvoicingSoftware
- Program za fakutirsanje i reporting (FastReport.NET)
+Software for creating pre-invoices and invoices.
+(FastReport.NET)